nimitzpro/artificial_intelligence/README.md

 ## Git

 The module resources are in a repository on github.
 One option is to visit [https://github.com/derekgbridge/artificial_intelligence](https://github.com/derekgbridge/artificial_intelligence); click on the green button; choose "Download ZIP".
-However, I will be incrementally adding new resources each week, so you would need to download and unzip each week.
+However, I will be incrementally adding new resources or modifying existing resources each week, so you would need to download and unzip each week.

 Better is to install git: [https://git-scm.com/](https://git-scm.com/)